St Hugo Coonawarra Cabernet Sauvignon 2021 Review: Structured and Self-Assured

 Editor’s Note

-This review reflects our personal tasting experience at home, opened during a winter afternoon and paired with a mix of cheeses and charcuterie.
-The bottle was purchased independently and was not gifted or sponsored.
-As always, ATC reviews focus on what we actually tasted, how it felt to drink—and whether it was worth the splurge.
+This review reflects our tasting experience at home, opened on a winter afternoon and paired with a mix of cheeses and charcuterie.

 Please drink responsibly.